Ocean Climate Action Capitol Hill Lobby Day 2021

-On Wednesday, April 14, 2021, in one of the largest and certainly most timely Ocean lobbies in U.S. history, over 300 people from more than 30 states and territories met with 107+ Members of the House of Representatives and their staff, and 33+ Senators and staff.
+On Wednesday, April 14, 2021, in one of the largest and certainly most timely Ocean lobbies in U.S. history, over 1000 people were mobilized from more than 30 states and territories.
+Meetings were held with 107+ Members of the House of Representatives and their staff, and 33+ Senators and staff.
 Over 150 virtual meetings took place on Ocean Climate Action Lobby Day!
 The coalition (many of whose members had never visited with their elected representatives before) sent a clear message to our national policymakers: you cannot solve the climate crisis without ocean health, and ocean health is key to solving the climate crisis.

 More than two years in the making, with co-convenors Blue Frontier and Center for the Blue Economy at the Middlebury Inst. of Intl.
 Studies and a wide range of stakeholder input, the Ocean Climate Action Plan provided a framework for many of the day’s key legislative asks.

 Our Welcome & Kick Off started at 9:00 am EST, with the renowned Dr. Sylvia Earle, Explorer-in-residence with National Geographic, and founder of Mission Blue and the Sylvia Earle Alliance.

 Dr. Earle stressed the ocean climate connection, reminding us that once we thought there was nothing humans could do that would impact the vast ocean or the climate cycle, but now we know, “we have the magnified power to alter the nature of nature.”
 Just as we can do harm, we can find solutions to help.
 “But it’s not just knowledge that will solve the problem: it’s acting on what we know. ” Dr. Earle reminded us.